caderek/aocrunner/README.md

 It takes an object that describes your solutions, and optionally, as a second argument - custom path to the input file.

-The solution description have four keys (each is optional):
+The solution description have four keys (each of them is optional):

 ```js
 {